Ben-J-Orr/CoverLetter-Generator/README.md

-# Cover Letter Generator Using ChatGPT
+# Cover Letter Generator Using OpenAI's GPT-3.5 API

 This program is designed to automatically generate cover letters for multiple job advertisements using the OpenAI GPT-3.5 API.
 It reads your resume from a text file, and for each job advertisement, it creates a personalized cover letter referencing your resume and saves it as a separate text file.